A brief introduction to citing and why we cite from North Carolina State University

 A good information source on citing and general writing:

-Here is a selection of online citation generation tools:
+Here are some popular (and free) online citation generation tools:

-BibMe quickly generates citations in APA, MLA, Chicago, Harvard and thousands of other styles for your bibliography.
-It's accurate and free!
+BibMe - BibMe quickly generates citations in APA, MLA, Chicago, Harvard and thousands of other styles for your bibliography.
+I

-Citation Machine helps students and professionals properly credit the information that they use.
-Cite sources in APA, MLA, Chicago, Turabian, and Harvard.
+Citation Machine - Cite sources in APA, MLA, Chicago, Turabian, and Harvard.

 Here's a short video from Western University that sums it up.